 In order to clarify doubts that have been raised about the accreditation of health coverage by citizens of the European Union who intend to apply for residency and reside in Spain and in accordance with the Royal Decree 240/2007 with subsequent modification of the Royal Decree-law 16/2012, the following requirements are stipulated:

 Four options are stated as evidence to prove you have healthcare in Spain for your Spanish residency application:

 A) Citizens with work contract/employment

 Health coverage is accredited with the job offer or employment contract.

-Health coverage is accredited by registering in I. A .E or in the Special Self-Employment System.
+Health coverage is accredited by registering with I. A .E or on the Special Self-Employment System.

-Health coverage is accredited with proof of contributions within the EU with the form S1 or E121.
+Health coverage is accredited with proof of contributions within the EU with the S1 form.